wikip-co/.github/profile/README.md

 # Welcome!

+This is where the source code for https://wikip.co/ is maintained.

 ## Submit an Issue

 All requests to add, change, or remove content on a wiki are handled by creating an issue.